EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         created with the most recent block.
 All files following this format will be
+                                        used to construct an extended block log --max-retained-block-files (=10)      the maximum number of blocks files to retain so that the blocks in those files can be queried.
+When the number is reached, the oldest block file would be moved to archive dir or deleted if the archive dir is empty.
+The retained block log files should not be
+                                        manipulated by users.
-                                        used to construct an extended block log --protocol-features-dir arg (="protocol_features")
+  --protocol-features-dir arg (="protocol_features")
                                         the location of the protocol_features
                                         directory (absolute path or relative to